courselabs/docker/labs/env/README.md

 > You'll see variables set by the OS and in the container package.

-📋 Run a new container - set an environment variable and print all the variables.
+📋 Run a new container - set your own environment variable and print all the variables.

 <details>
   <summary>Not sure how?</summary>